 - Course credits are approved for Global or Cultural Diversity for Arts & Sciences majors, Social Science credit for Engineering majors, the Social Work minor, or elective course credit.

 - Financial aid may be used towards program fee and travel costs

-- Scholarship opportunity available for MSSA and MNO students.
+- Scholarship opportunity available for MSW and MNO students.